fractaldotbox/ddevkit/README.md

-## Geist Dapp Kit
+## Geist dDev Kit

-Optimized dApp Components that you or LLM can copy and paste into your apps.
+Optimized dApp Components and utils that you or LLM can copy and paste into your apps or agent.
 Accessible, Localized.
 Customizable.
 Open Source.
 Inspired by [shadcn/ui](https://github.com/shadcn-ui/ui/tree/main)

 ⚠️ This is preview alpha version under active development